enkidevs/curriculum/python/core/syntax-and-numerical-operators/arithmetic-operators.md

 ## Practice

-Choose the correct result of the following expression:
+Choose the correct results for the following expressions:

 ```bash
 >>> 13 // 3